mapbender/mapbender/UPGRADING.md

 For PostgreSQL 10 schema migration support, the dependency `wheregroup/doctrine-dbal-shims:^1` has been added.

 If you update Mapbender with git only, you will have to add these packages manually at your own discretion.
-When upgrading via
-Mapbender the recommended way (`bin/composer update`, or optionally `bin/composer update mapbender/mapbender` for a targetted single-package update), you will not be impacted at all.
+When upgrading Mapbender the recommended way (`bin/composer update`, or optionally `bin/composer update mapbender/mapbender` for a targetted single-package update), you will not be impacted at all.